patHyatt/XmppBot-for-HipChat/README.md

 # XmppBot-for-HipChat

+## NOTICE
+Hipchat was acquired and is no longer available.

+The repository has been archived and is still available mainly, because it's my hottest repo.
+Thanks to everyone who used and built on this.

 ## What is it

 A simple [XMPP](https://en.wikipedia.org/wiki/XMPP) bot written in C# which is easily extended to run your own custom extensions.